scyclow/fake-internet-money-dev/notes.md

 # TODO

 ## MUST DO
-- with higher aspect ratio, can probably space out serial and sig a bit more
+- really need to sit down and figure out the population design. maybe write a script to get an estimate
 - misprint rarities
-- make sure that it's always showing a denomination with portraits, no corners, etc
 - OBJECTS DON'T LOOK GOOD WITH BYTE BACKGROUND
+- fix the fucking numerals bug

 - i don't really like what i did with the double WM colors. should just be normal stroke, transparent. although, it looks good for ribbed rosettes
-- need to make it possible for byte bg to show up on fiat

 - be really careful about showing object, numeral in strip layout. easy to get repeats
-- portrait/object sizing all fucked up; denomination needs border
-- can i get rid of drawCircle in favor of drawShape?
+- maybe nix the infinity bg pattern?

 ## SHOULD DO
-- fix the fucking numerals bug
 - for buillion, objects shoudl be scratched out with bright color
 - serial rarities
-- make rosette sandwhich intensity variable
-- more rosettes that have no number in the middle
+- portrait/object sizing all fucked up

 ## MAYBE DO
 - holographic
 - need to look at the dot texture. is there a way to make this look a little more organic?
 - if solid border or no border, corner can just be number
 - maybe get rid of the full bgs. they're sorta cool, but they don't really work.
-- have a bits/bytes style. maybe crypto shoud be a lot more bixelated. that would actually be pretty cool.
+- have a bits/bytes style. maybe crypto shoud be a lot more pixelated. that would actually be pretty cool.
   - how hard would it be to modify the *rosette engine* to draw squares instead of vertex?
 - add more possabilities to bullion
 - incorporate denomination rosette
 - add only-dark rosette
+- can i get rid of drawCircle in favor of drawShape?